adebelynska/CS4990_Memorhythm/README.md

 ## Getting Started

-This project is a Music app in Flutter using the language Dart that:
+This project is a music app, called "Memorythm", in Flutter using the language Dart that:
 - gives the user a prompt to input words or phrases the user remembers from a song
 - gives the user a prompt to mention the singer's name (optional, if the user remembers it)
 - has a generative AI that generates all these inputs (words/phrases and artist's name),